Frequently Asked Questions (FAQ)

 How and where do I add “Custom CSS” code?

-How can I change the background color of a single row?
+How can I change the colors of a single row?

-Changing the background color of a single row, e.g. to highlight it, can be done with some CSS like this:
+Changing the text and the background color of a single row, e.g. to highlight it, can be done with some CSS like this:

 .tablepress-id-N .row-X td {